zurfarosa/Dutch/RULES.md

 # Looking at cards

 During the game, players may look through their personal discards and the auction discards, but not those of their opponent.
 In addition, they may look through their personal deck, providing they shuffle it afterwards.
 It is not permitted to look through the auction deck at any time.

-# Clarifications

-**Does the suit of a card matter when bidding in phase 2?** No, only the bid value of the card is relevant for bidding.

-**Does the bid value of a card matter when used for purchasing a card during phase 3/4?** No, only the suit of a the card is relevant for purchasing.